ad-freiburg/ad-blog/content/post/project-dynamic-observation-and-interruption-of-sparql-queries.md

 ## Real-Time is more than quality of life

-QLever is a SPARQL-compliant knowledge-base engine that allows to execute SPARQL queries blazingly fast on giant RDF data graphs.
+QLever is a SPARQL-compliant knowledge-base engine that allows to blazingly fast execution of SPARQL queries on giant RDF data graphs.
 However, even though most common queries run in less than a couple of seconds, of course, more expensive queries exist that will take dozens of seconds, minutes or even whole hours to compute.
-These kinds of queries will eventually be completed but generally it's hard to tell how long a novel query will take from an outside perspective.
+These kinds of queries will eventually be completed but generally, it's hard to tell how long a novel query will take from an outside perspective.
 In addition to that, if you had this knowledge after starting the query and decide it's not worth the wait it would be nice if you could cancel this query directly.
 Previously there was no mechanism to actually cancel a running query.
 Instead, it would just compute the query until the very end potentially taking up a lot of limited resources in the process, blocking other queries from running for a possibly long time in  the process.
 Also for us as QLever developers it would be nice to see what's going on during a query to be able to identify bottlenecks in complicated queries.
 Obviously, this is a state that's less than ideal.
 So my job was to improve this.

 ## Live query analysis for QLever